ninebel/nbacktest/README.md

 *Currently a work in progress!*

-## Install with pip
+## Installation

-You can install this repository with pip using: pip install git+https://github.com/ninebel/nbacktest.git@main
+You can install this repository from GitHub with pip: pip install git+https://github.com/ninebel/nbacktest.git@main

+In case you want to install from source with pip, download this repo, navigate to the root folder and then: pip install .